-- Maintain the rural character channel future residential, commercial, office, and industrial uses in the portion of this sub-area nearest the US-23/N. Territorial interchange where sanitary sewer service is available. - Preserve open space, woodlands and natural features with conservation easements throughout the Southeast Sub-area. - Preserve remaining farmland as active farms or open space. - Allow for a mix of service, office and residential uses as it relates to the US-23 / North Territorial Road interchange and the Whitmore Lake Road corridor. - Consider design guidelines that promote attractive and planned commercial and industrial facilities along the Whitmore Lake corridor where sanitary sewer service is available. - Continue to control and plan for future residential growth by requiring clustered development by implementing policies regarding tree preservation and management, subdivision open space requirements, parkland, and trail requirements. - Direct non-agricultural uses away from areas of the Township ideally situated and conditioned for agriculture. - 8.
-Discourage extension of public sewer service into areas of the Township ideally situated and conditioned for open space and natural features preservation and agriculture. - Establish programs that maintain the viability of agricultural products through new and expanding markets for locally grown products such as community supported agriculture, organic food and agritourism and non-traditional uses that preserve the character of the area. - Preserve open space and natural features with a priority on environmentally sensitive areas to preserve view-sheds along roadways.
+- Maintain rural character by channeling future residential, commercial, office, and industrial uses in the portion of this sub-area nearest the US-23 and North Territorial interchange whereever sanitary sewer service is available. - Allow for a mix of service, office and residential uses as it relates to the US-23 and North Territorial Road interchange and along the Whitmore Lake Road corridor. - Consider design guidelines that promote attractive and planned commercial and industrial facilities along the Whitmore Lake corridor where sanitary sewer service is available. - Continue to plan for future residential growth by requiring clustered development by implementing policies regarding tree preservation and management, subdivision open space requirements, parkland, and trail requirements. - Direct non-agricultural uses away from areas of the Township ideally situated and conditioned for agriculture. - Discourage extension of public sewer service into areas of the Township ideally situated and conditioned for open space and natural features preservation and agriculture. - 7.
+Establish programs that maintain the viability of agricultural products through new and expanding markets for locally grown products such as community supported agriculture, organic food and agritourism and non-traditional uses that preserve the character of the area. - Preserve open space and natural features with a priority on environmentally sensitive areas to preserve view-sheds along roadways. - Ensure that new residential development is compatible in density and character to existing residences and neighborhoods in the immediate area. - Maintain the suburban and transitional character of the Central US-23 Interchanges sub-area by preserving an open space greenbelt separating urban and rural landscapes.

-- Ensure that new residential development is compatible in density and character to existing residences and neighborhoods in the immediate area. - Maintain the suburban and transitional character of the Central US-23 Interchanges Sub-area by preserving an open space greenbelt separating urban and rural landscapes. - Allow for appropriate commercial and industrial uses adjacent to US-23 and along N. Territorial between Whitmore Lake and Nollar Roads. - Emphasize development of office, research and industrial uses to generate a corporate, high tech "jobs node". - 15.
-Encourage the development of business campuses. - 16.
-Actively promote business growth, job creation and tax base development by targeting knowledge industries and other growth industries such as health care and "green technologies.
-These uses should be close to the US-23 / N. Territorial interchange. - Develop non-motorized transportation to connect parks, Township facilities, and adjacent communities through an interconnected system of trails along major roads. - 18.
-Establish parks in proximity to higher density population areas to meet the needs of the residents and include passive uses such as a dog park, playgrounds, etc. - Coordinate with Washtenaw County for parkland and open space acquisition and development. - Consider vehicular and pedestrian improvements to existing intersections as new developments are proposed.
+- Allow for appropriate commercial and industrial uses adjacent to US-23 and along North Territorial Road between Whitmore Lake and Nollar Roads. - Emphasize development of office, research and industrial uses to generate a corporate, high tech "jobs node". - 13.
+Encourage the development of business campuses. - 14.
+Actively promote business growth, job creation and tax base expansion by targeting knowledge industries and other growth industries such as health care and "green" technologies.
+These uses should be close to the US-23 and North Territorial interchange. - Develop non-motorized transportation to connect parks, Township facilities, and adjacent communities through an interconnected system of trails along major roads. - 16.
+Establish parks in proximity to higher density population areas to meet the needs of the residents and include passive uses such as a dog park or playgrounds. - 17.
+Coordinate with Washtenaw County for parkland and open space acquisition and development. - Consider vehicular and pedestrian improvements to existing intersections as new developments are proposed. - Preserve open space, woodlands and natural features with conservation easements throughout the sub-area. - Preserve remaining farmland as active farms or as open space.